AAFC-BICoE/hpdb/README.md

 ##Technology stack
-Oracle Java 8
+.Oracle Java 8
-Maven 3
+.Maven 3
-Tomcat 7, jetty or grizzly
+.Tomcat 7, jetty or grizzly
-Eclipse
+.Eclipse
-Lucene 4.10
+.Lucene 4.10

 ##How to set up the environment
 1. Build Index from CSV